 If you have an unused dresser lying around, use it as a double-duty changing station.
 You can also scour vintage stores or Etsy for budget alternatives.
-The dresser above was purchased at MintHome, an Etsy shop that specializes in refurbished vintage furniture.
-It was outfitted with a removable changing tray and pad.
+It's as simple as taking your dresser and outfitting it with a changing pad on top and violá!
+An affordable (and space-saving) changing table.

 Add Color With Paint

 Sometimes all you need to make a statement in a room is to add a bold color to the walls.
 The nursery shown here is daring with a black wall and crib, yet is accented with various shades of pink to create contrast.
-You can also opt for something a bit more subtle and paint the window and door trims in a bright contrasting color.
+You can also opt for something a bit more subtle and paint the window and door trims contrasting colors.
 It's a great way to decorate a nursery on a budget.

 Visit your local antique and vintage stores or turn to eBay or Etsy to find vintage items, especially when it comes to pieces that you might not use once your baby is grown.
-A rocking chair is a perfect example, but there are others: baskets, dressers, even old-school dećor can be repurposed into something unique and brand new for your little one's first room.
+An accent chair is a perfect example, but there are others: baskets, dressers, even old-school dećor can be repurposed into something unique and brand new for your little one's first room.

 Make a Statement With Pillows

-You don't have to go wild with décor to make a stunning nursery.
+Contrary to popular belief, you don't have to go wild with décor to make a stunning nursery.
 You just need to make sure a couple of things in the room stand out.
 A few patterned or colored throw pillows are a low-cost way to give the room personality, and up the cozy vibes.

 Minimalism is just as chic in a nursery as it is in every other room in your house.
 Keep bed linens neutral, opt for two to four framed pieces of art, and find a piece of statement lighting.
 The result is simple but stunning.
 Minimal doesn't necessarily mean lack of color, though—this nursery from Cathie Hong Interiors implements green as its primary color, yet the space doesn't feel overwhelming or busy.